KinGSTON'S TAKE ON THE WORLD AND DEBATING CURRICULUM

 At Kingston our bespoke curriculum is strategically designed to ensure that our pupils are ready to take on the world when they leave our school.
 At the core of our curriculum we focus on behaviours that we encourage our children to learn about and practise repeatedly which we believe will put them in good stead to ‘take on the world’.
 These behaviours have been well thought through with all of our stakeholders and have been specifically chosen for our community of pupils.

 It is our intention that every single child has access to a world-class curriculum that has been designed specifically for them.
 All children are different; they have different backgrounds and different experiences.
 It is our job to design a curriculum that not only teaches children what they need to know to be successful academically, but also develops them as a person.
 Our customised curriculum is designed to provide relevant and meaningful experiences to all pupils.
-We plan for and deliver this content with relentless consistency so that over time we make a real impact on academic standards and pupils’ personal development.
-We do this through weaving our core ‘thriving in the world’ behaviours and attitudes into the fabric of everyday life at Kingston.
+We make a real impact on academic standards and pupils’ personal development.
+We do this through weaving our core behaviours into the fabric of everyday life at Kingston.
 We focus on behaviours rather than values or characteristics as we know that behaviours can be taught.